 Introduction

-UA also provides statistical summaries of all cities, enabling relationships between any pair of variables, such as transport and socio-demographic disadvantage, to be compared across all UA cities.
+UA also provides statistical comparisons between all cities, enabling relationships between any pair of variables, such as transport and socio-demographic disadvantage, to be compared across all UA cities.

 How does it work?